UiL-OTS-labs/ZEP2-headturn-preference-BOILERPLATE/README.md

 ## Preview Experiment
 Included in this repository is a preview video of a single run of the experiment.

-## About the Hardware Setup
-Optimally, the setup should use a _single_ graphical card that supports at least five monitor outputs.
-Using more than one graphical card leads to asynchronous visual blanks and minor visual artifacts.
-A _stimulus-presentation computer_ should have this card installed along with an good-quality sound card.
-The stimulus-presentation computer should output to five monitors.
-One to the researcher, three to the participant (i.e. left, middle, right) and one to a video-capture card in a _recording computer_.
-The researcher-display signal and the video-capture signal should be duplicates.
-The recording computer can then apply a chroma-key to the display signal, overlay it on a video feed and save the result for [off-line analysis](https://github.com/UiL-OTS-labs-backoffice/UiL-OTS-Video-Coding-System).
-To get the multi-head setup to function under Kubuntu (Linux/GNU OS) we had to use the Nvidia's [baseMosaic](http://nvidia.custhelp.com/app/answers/detail/a_id/3580/~/how-to-configure-mosaic-on-linux) feature.

-The critical hardware/software used in the UiL-OTS lab is as follows:
-*   3 x Nvidia NVS 310 GPUs (though we recommend using a single NVS 810 instead)
-*   Asus Xonar Dx (sound card)
-*   BlackMagic Decklink (video-capture card)
-*   Logitech Webcam C920
-*   Open Broadcaster Studio (software)
-*   Zep 2.0.9

 ## About Zep
 For information on running the experiment and extracting the experiment results please go the Zep website at <http://www.beexy.nl/zep> and check